NOTE: We do not represent individuals who are victims of cyber-fraud.

 As each case is different, there is no set formula for calculating damages for cybersecurity fraud, but the DOJ’s position is clear: there does not have to be a hack—i.e., actual damages to the Government—for there to be FCA damages.

 In the Aerojet case, for example, the defendant argued that the Government received the full economic value of the goods and services in its contract.
-The DOJ responded that “the government did not just contract [with Aerojet] for rocket engines,” but also “to store the government’s technical data on a computer system that met certain cybersecurity requirements.”
-Thus, the government contended there can be damages even where a perfect product is ultimately delivered and even if there is no breach of the Government’s data.
+The DOJ responded that “the government did not just contract [with Aerojet] for rocket engines” but also “to store the government’s technical data on a computer system that met certain cybersecurity requirements.”
+Thus, the government contended there could be damages even where a perfect product is ultimately delivered and even if there is no breach of the Government’s data.

 One possible way to calculate damages is the cost of the cybersecurity program that was not actually provided.
 This is likely to be on the lower end of the damages spectrum.

-Another method would be to have an expert explain the value of the services, which would factor in the costs of providing the cybersecurity, the risks of the information being unprotected, the potential damages if unknown hacks occurred, and other factors.
+Another method would be to have an expert explain the value of the services, which would factor in the costs of providing cybersecurity, the risks of the information being unprotected, the potential damages if unknown hacks occurred, and other factors.

-In the case of an actual hack, like with the city of Atlanta, damages can easily include all of the costs of the remediation efforts, which are likely to be substantial, since but for the defective software, the Government would never have had to undertake those efforts.
+In the case of an actual hack, like with the city of Atlanta, damages can easily include all of the costs of the remediation efforts, which are likely to be substantial, since for the defective software, the Government would never have had to undertake those efforts.

 As detailed on our Whistleblower Retaliation page, an employer may not retaliate against an employee, contractor, or agent for engaging in lawful acts performed in furtherance of a False Claims Act case (i.e., investigating, gathering evidence) or efforts to stop False Claims Act violations (i.e., internal or external reporting of the wrongdoing).